freeCodeCamp/guide/src/pages/articles/certificates/create-a-form-element/index.md

 ---
-title: Create A Form Element
+title: Create a Form Element
 ---
 You can build web forms that actually submit data to a server using nothing more than pure HTML.
 You can do this by specifying an action on your `form` element.